- 5 Pro Tips For Planning A Royal Caribbean Cruise With Your Kids

 Prior to your sailing, you’ll be offered various extras like beverage packages, Internet packages, photos and more.
 These packages will be advertised as discounted deals that are a better value than what you will find on board.

-Royal Caribbean provides a wide range of great choices for families.
-Use these tips to craft a trip that’s just right for yours.
+Royal Caribbean provides a wide range of great choices for families with kids in different age groups and needs.
+Use these tips to craft a trip that’s just right for your group.

 Pin it for later!

-Elaine M. Warren and her two kid cruisers (ages 5 and 10) know that family cruising is an excellent and accessible way to explore the world.
-They have traveled much of the globe by cruise ship, including to Europe, the Caribbean, South and Central America, Asia, Australia, and the Middle East.
+Elaine M. Warren and her two kids know that family cruising is an excellent and accessible way to explore the world.
+They have traveled through Europe, the Caribbean, South and Central America, Asia, Australia, and the Middle East on cruise ships.
 She writes about cruising at The Family Cruise Companion.
 You can follow her on Pinterest.